RakaSen27Srishti/BankTelemarketing-Prediction-of-term-deposit/README.md

 5) Heatmap depicting correlation coefficient between numerical variables.
 6) Study of association between target variable and various categorical variables using chisquare test for independece.
 Calculated Chi-square measure of contingency and Crammer's V to find strength the of association.
 7) Study of association between target variable and various numerical variables using boxplot .(We did not use Point Biserial Correlation since the data did not satisfy all the assumptions required for its application)

 ## Meeting 3: Logistic Regression
 1) Fit Logistic Regression and Regularized Logistic Regression.
-2) Use ROC curve to decide the threshold for decision.
-3) Use AUC ROC , precision, recall and F1-score as metrices for classification.
+2) Used AUC ROC , precision, recall and F1-score as evaluation metrices for the classifier.

+## Meeting 4: SVM, Random Forest
+1) Developed a linear and RBF SVM classifier on the data and improved their performances by tuning their hyper parameters.
+AUC was used as the model evaluation criterion.
+2) Developed a random forest classifier and improved its performance by tuning its hyper parameters.
+Here, too AUC was used to judge the performance of the classifier.
+3) Detected the Random Forest classifier to be the best performing classifier based on its AUC score of 0.797.